 Cambridge Bursary Scheme

-If you are a UK or EU undergraduate student with a household income of below £42,620 then you are likely to be eligible for a Cambridge Bursary of up to £3,500 per year.
+If you are a UK or EU (with settled or pre-settled status) undergraduate student with a household income of below £42,620 then you are likely to be eligible for a Cambridge Bursary of up to £3,500 per year.
 The Cambridge Bursary is in addition to any loan for maintenance or tuition fees which you receive from the UK government.
 Most UK students do not need to apply separately for the Cambridge Bursary, you will be automatically assessed by the Student Loans Company as part of your application for student Finance from the UK Government.